 This no-cook chipotle lime sauce is one of my favorites and takes less than 5 minutes to make!
 You literally just throw everything into a blender at once and then it's done.

-My other favorite thing about this easy chipotle sauce is that it tastes good on everything!!
+My other favorite thing about this lime chipotle sauce is that it tastes good on everything!!
 I usually make it for Mexican food night-- tacos, burritos, nachos, quesadillas... or just use it as a dipping sauce with tortilla chips.
 But it doesn't stop there-- it's also great on burgers, patty melts, sandwiches, etc. too!

 Here's everything you'll need to make this easy creamy chipotle lime sauce: